umutto/buddy-19/README.md

 #### Future updates

 - Add a voting option, for selecting the best answers (this functionality can open up for games like that are in JackBox)
-- Games like Dixit, Cards against humanity etc... (as long as there are no copyright issues, and a simple implementation is possible)
+- Games like Dixit, werewolf game, Cards against humanity etc... (as long as there are no copyright issues, and a simple implementation is possible)
 - Guess the song game (playing youtube music in the background and trying to guess the song title or the artist)

 ## About usage data